Frank Bahret

 Bahret was born in Poughkeepsie, New York, in 1858.
 After playing in 1883 for the Poughkeepsie Browns, Bahret signed with Baltimore during the 1884 off-season for a salary of $1,000.
-He debuted on April 17 (Opening Day) against the Washington Nationals.
+He debuted on April 17, 1884 (Opening Day) against the Washington Nationals.
 He had no hits in four at-bats, but played well in center field.
 Bahret made his second and last professional baseball appearance on April 22, 1884, playing in center field against the Philadelphia Keystones.
 He was released from the Monumentals before the end of April.
-For his career, he had zero hits in eight at bats and handled four fielding chances without an error.
+For his career, Bahret had zero hits in eight at bats and handled four fielding chances without an error.

 After his brief baseball career, Bahret worked as a cooper in Baltimore.
-He died on March 30, 1888 at his home in Poughkeepsie, New York.
+He died on March 30, 1888, at his home in Poughkeepsie.